-Students will be asked to complete the online program evaluation form after the program ends.
+Students are asked to complete the online program evaluation form one week before the program ends.
 The information they provide on courses (including your course), instructors, administration, excursions, housing, and other matters is very helpful for improving future programs.
-Please encourage students to take a thoughtful approach to their comments for the benefit of students to follow.
+Encourage students to complete the evaluations and to take a thoughtful approach to their comments for the benefit of students to follow.
 Anonymized copies of the evaluations from your teaching term will be sent to you after all responses have been compiled and all grades are final.
-Please note that students may take a longer time to complete their evaluations after summer programs due to their travel or other summer plans after your program ends.
+Note that students may take a longer time to complete their evaluations after summer programs due to their travel or other summer plans after your program ends.